I think we all have been there: you have made a fantastic piece of (miniature) art, but you can’t figure out how (

-The aperture determines how much light gets through the lens and how much of the picture is focussed upon.
-Low numbers in aperture mean more light, but less focus and high numbers mean less light, but more focus.
+The aperture determines how much light gets through the lens and how much of the picture is focused upon.
+Low numbers in the aperture mean more light, but less focus and high numbers mean less light, but more focus.
 The higher the numbers, the better in our case.

 If the camera shutter stays open longer while taking the picture, more light will pass through.

 While taking photos manually, you would need a shutter speed of 1/100 seconds, or faster, to avoid getting blurry images while moving the camera.

 Also, I would recommend using a tripod or supporting the camera on a stable surface, this would make it a lot easier to take sharp pictures.
 Before we go on, maybe it is better to have a look first at this Youtube clip about photographing minis:

 Sometimes the shutter speed is very slow, sometimes only a second.
 This is all fine and dandy, as long as the camera remains stable during the process.

 TIP: Using the camera’s timer function makes it easy to not having to touch the camera at all when taking a photo.